 14. Practice Self-Care

 Self-care is a crucial part of maintaining your self-esteem.
-Furthermore, focusing and prioritizing self-care in your daily routine can help you feel calmer and empowered at home.
+Focusing and prioritizing self-care in your daily routine can help you feel calmer and empowered at home.
 When living with a narcissist, try to soothe yourself often.
 Engage in activities that make you feel uplifted and inspired.
 Take care of your body and treat it well.
 The more you honor yourself, the less you will tolerate abuse from others.

 15. Accept What You Can’t Change